• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-• Almost completely hands off, these pinto beans are so simple to soak, season, and throw in the slow cooker for a delicious, oh-so-easy side dish.
+• Almost completely hands off, these pinto beans are so simple to soak, season, and throw in the slow cooker for a delicious, oh-so-easy side dish!

 Chef’s Tips

 • Soaking your beans isn’t absolutely necessary, but we do highly recommend it.
 Soaking the beans makes them tender and much easier for your body to digest.
+However, don’t skip rinsing them as you sometimes get a gross dust in the bag you don’t want to end up in your beans!

-More Vegetarian Recipes
+More Easy Slow Cooker Recipes

-• Rosemary Roasted Potatoes
+• Crockpot Swamp Potatoes

 If you loved this recipe as much as we did, don’t forget to leave us a review below. ★ Follow Easy Healthy Recipes on Pinterest, Facebook, and Instagram, too!